 PWRGOOD (Power Good) is a 1.8-V tolerant input.
-The processor requires this signal to be a clean indication that clocks and the power supplies (V{CC} , V{CCT} , etc.) are stable and within their specifications.
-Clean implies that the signal will remain low, (capable of sinking leakage current) and without glitches, from the time that the power supplies are turned on, until they come within specification.
+The processor requires this signal to be a clean indication that clocks and the power supplies ( $V{CC}$ , $V{CCT}$ , etc.) are stable and within their specifications.
+Clean implies that the signal will remain low, (capable of sinking leakage current) and intel.

+without glitches, from the time that the power supplies are turned on, until they come within specification.
 The signal will then transition monotonically to a high (1.8V) state.
 Figure 12 through Figure 14 illustrate the relationship of PWRGOOD to other system signals.
 PWRGOOD can be driven inactive at any time, but clocks and power must again be stable before the rising edge of PWRGOOD.
 It must also meet the minimum pulse width specified in Table 24 (Section 3.7) and be followed by a 1 ms RESET# pulse.
+PWRGOOD may be asserted before BCLK is active (please refer to Table 24, Note 5).